Economics, Finance and Entrepreneurship

 • High- and low-tech firms and their knowledge management and R&D strategies

-• Intellectual property protection, and knowledge spillovers.
+• Intellectual property protection, and knowledge spillovers

 Finance

-Our research-active members publish in well-ranked academic journals such as: European Journal of Operational Research
+Our research-active members publish in well-ranked academic journals such as:

 • International Journal of Finance and Economics